Towards a Unified Theoretical Framework for Splitting-based Self-Supervised MRI Reconstruction: Abstract

 \section{Abstract}

-The demand for high-resolution, non-invasive imaging continues to drive innovation in magnetic resonance imaging (MRI), yet prolonged acquisition times hinder accessibility and real-time applications.
-While deep learning-based reconstruction methods have accelerated MRI, their predominant supervised paradigm depends on fully-sampled reference data that are challenging to acquire.
-Recently, self-supervised learning (SSL) approaches have emerged as promising alternatives, but most are empirically designed and fragmented.
-Therefore, we introduce UNITS (\textit{\textbf{Uni}}fied \textit{\textbf{T}}heory for \textit{\textbf{S}}elf-supervision), a general framework for self-supervised MRI reconstruction.
-UNITS unifies prior SSL strategies within a common formalism, enabling consistent interpretation and systematic benchmarking.
-We prove that SSL can achieve the same expected performance as supervised learning.
-Under this theoretical guarantee, we introduce sampling stochasticity and flexible data utilization, which improve network generalization under out-of-domain distributions and stabilize training.
-Together, these contributions establish UNITS as a theoretical foundation and a practical paradigm for interpretable, generalizable, and clinically applicable self-supervised MRI reconstruction.
+The demand for high-resolution, non-invasive imaging continues to drive innovation in magnetic resonance imaging (MRI), but long acquisition times remain a major practical limitation.
+Although deep learning-based reconstruction methods have enabled accelerated imaging, their predominant supervised paradigm relies on fully-sampled reference data that are difficult to acquire in practice.
+Self-supervised learning (SSL) has therefore emerged as a promising alternative, among which splitting methods are a widely used strategy.
+However, most existing splitting-based methods are empirically designed, and a unified theoretical understanding remains limited.
+In this work, we introduce UNITS (\textit{\textbf{Uni}}fied \textit{\textbf{T}}heory for \textit{\textbf{S}}plitting-based self-supervision), a general theoretical framework for splitting-based self-supervised MRI reconstruction.
+Theoretically, we show that the self-supervised risk can be expressed as a weighted supervised risk.
+Consequently, self-supervision admits the same pointwise Bayes-optimal predictor as supervised learning.
+We further relate the training residual to the prediction bias, revealing how different sampling mechanisms affect training behavior.
+UNITS makes a broad class of existing methods interpretable as special cases within a common framework, and provides a general design space through sampling stochasticity and flexible data utilization.
+Together, these contributions establish UNITS as a theoretical foundation, a practical paradigm, and a benchmark for interpretable, generalizable, and applicable self-supervised MRI reconstruction.